 Financial Aid Information

 Your electronic award notification certifies that you are planning to attend Cleveland State Community College.
-If after reviewing the award notification, you decide NOT to attend Cleveland State, it is necessary for you to notify the Admissions/Records and Financial Aid Offices in writing.
+If after reviewing the award notification, you decide NOT to attend Cleveland State, you must notify the Admissions/Records and Financial Aid Offices in writing.
 In addition, if your classes are not dropped in a timely manner, you may be liable for a portion of your tuition and fees.
 If you fail to attend all classes or withdraw from classes, you may owe a repayment to the Department of Education.

 Payment and Credit Balance